 Quite often after a property has been tenanted for a while it needs a bit of TLC, but the downside is that you’re not going to have a rental income for three or four months so cash flow could be an issue.

 At The Haus Exchange, we understand that primo presentation can ultimately result in a higher sales price and that’s why we offer a complimentary styling service for new listings.
 The Haus Concierge service is an exclusive offering where we can arrange a staging consultation, organise quotes and coordinate the experts to make sure the property looks its best from the first day it hits the market.

 How is your property value tracking in this shifting market?

-Simply get in touch with the property address and a brief description so that I can send you an estimated value based on similar homes sale over the past 12 months.
+Simply get in touch with the property address and a brief description so that we can send you an estimated value based on similar homes sale over the past 12 months.

 This report costs nothing and is totally obligation-free, so why wait?
-Simply get in touch and I will send you the report including market research and comparative market sales within 24 hours.
+Simply get in touch and we will send you the report including market research and comparative market sales within 24 hours.

 Request a property appraisal in Perth from an experienced real estate expert.

 These articles may also be of interest to you